abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Monitoring and Load Testing.md

 In this exercise, you monitored application performance using Application Insights, simulated traffic using Azure Load Testing, and used Chaos Studio to evaluate the resilience of your application under real-world fault conditions.
 These tools help ensure your application is performant, stable, and fault-tolerant under load and disruption.

-## You have successfully completed the lab!
+## You have successfully completed the Hands-on lab!